vadimtsushko/angular_objectory_demo/README.md

 First steps:

 - If you have MongoDB installed locally with default settings, skip that.
-Otherwise edit connection strings in web/webapp/populate_db.dart and web/webapp/stream_server.dart
+Otherwise edit connection strings in bin/populate_db.dart and bin/stream_server.dart
-- Run web/webapp/populate_db.dart
+- Run bin/populate_db.dart
-- Run web/webapp/stream_server.dart
+- Run bin/stream_server.dart
-- Now you may use DartEditor launger or just open Dartium on http://127.0.0.1:8080/
+- Now you may use DartEditor launcher on web/index.ttml or just open Dartium on http://127.0.0.1:8080/

+Demo works with Angular 0.10.0